 See the above video of the Pumpkin Express for an idea of what to expect.
 The Scream Train is usually similar, but runs at night and features live actors.

-In 2025, the Halloween Scream Train operates from October 10 to November 2, between 6:00 and 10:00 pm every night.
+The Halloween Scream Train operated last year from October 10th to November 2nd, between 6:00 pm and 10:00 pm every night.
 Tickets cost around $17.50 per person.

 Where is Bear Creek Park?